 Despite all these hardships, Jimmy decided to forge ahead and expand his farm.
 He planted around 400 new trees in 1992 and another 120 in 2000 but his yield would still not surpass 120kg of green coffee.

-In 2007, after a meeting put on by International Coffee Partner, Jimmy and his fellow farmers decided to form a producer organization called Iwaka Coffee Group.
+In 2007, after a meeting put on by International Coffee Partners, Jimmy and his fellow farmers decided to form a producer organization called Iwaka Coffee Group.
 They have participated in marketing training’s and learned about the different marketing channels.
 Jimmy’s producer organization is part of a bigger structure, a Deport Committee, which collects and sells its members coffee.

 Jimmy explains: “In addition to gaining better access to the market through our Coffee Group, I was able to take up an input loan to reinvest into my farm – that would have been impossible as an individual!”